back to guide

 britpop

-Britpop draws on elements of British rock and pop from as far back as the 1960's, with the consequence that it has been labelled a regressive movement, looking backwards to the heyday of the guitar-based beat combo for it's inspiration, although the diversity within the movement means this charge can only be partially true.
+Britpop went mainstream in the mid-1990's as new wave faded by drawing on elements of British rock and pop from as far back as the 1960's, but also on glam, punk and indie rock from the '70's and 80's.
+As a consequence it has been labelled a regressive movement, looking backwards to the heyday of the guitar-based beat combo for it's inspiration.
+While this is partially true, in reality britpop was also the product of a feeling of optimism in Britain at the time, and a response to the nihilistic overtones of grunge in the United States

-The Manic Street Preachers emerged as a major force after the mysterious disappearance of lead singer Richey James, at the same time as Radiohead, more of an experimental / indie outfit, were developing their angst-ridden, brooding sound which, although expressing alienation, somehow manages to retain it's accessibility to the mainstream listener.
+While Blur, Oasis, Pulp and Suede form the core of the movement, others succesfully latched onto the sound and mood.
+The Manic Street Preachers emerged as a major force after the mysterious disappearance of lead singer Richey James, while Travis, The Verve, another Welsh band Catatonia, Supergrass and The Lightning Seeds also achieved considerable commercial success while at the same time Radiohead, more of an experimental/indie outfit, were developing their angst-ridden, brooding sound which, although expressing alienation, somehow manages to retain its accessibility to the mainstream listener.

 {back} {modern rock & pop}